Posted on December 8, 2023

 American Civil Liberties Union

-“We are incredibly grateful to CREDO members for sustaining the ACLU as we push back against the unconstitutional agenda of the Trump administration and the ongoing assaults on our civil liberties at the state level.
-Thank you for standing with us.” – Anthony D. Romero, Executive Director
+“We are incredibly grateful to CREDO members for sustaining the ACLU as we push back against assaults on abortion and voting rights and relentlessly fight for systemic equality and trans justice.
+Thank you for standing with us.” – Anthony D. Romero, Executive Director, ACLU

 To learn more, visit www.aclu.org.

 “¡Gracias!
 Your vote and continued support will help propel and transform our nation’s democracy into one that is representative and responsive to Latinos, and all peoples.” – Hector Sanchez Barba, President & CEO, Mi Familia Vota Education Fund

 “A big THANK YOU for your continued inspiration and engagement!
 CREDO members like you represent the indomitable people power that stands up to corporate polluters, and drives the transition to the just and renewable future the climate crisis demands.” – Tzeporah Berman, International Program Director, Stand.earth

 Now check out the three groups we are funding in December, and cast your vote to help distribute our donations.